 Select CCL Publications and Webinars

-- Evaluating Leadership Development: How Can You Tell If It’s Working?
+- Evaluating Leadership Development: How Can You Tell if it’s Working?

-Holly Downs has over 14 years of experience in research and evaluation with an emphasis in using digital tools to investigate leadership and science, technology, engineering, and mathematics (STEM) programs delivered via traditional, hybrid and online learning environments with myriad audiences.
+Holly Downs has nearly 20 years of experience in research and evaluation with an emphasis in using digital tools to investigate leadership and science, technology, engineering, and mathematics (STEM) programs delivered via traditional, hybrid and online learning environments with myriad audiences.
 Holly has contributed to numerous publications on digital learning in research and evaluation in leadership development in top academic journals, books, and white papers.
-Her recent co-authored CCL work on Six Strategies for Digital Learning Success has been highlighted by the Association for Talent Development (ATD) and the International Executive Development Program (IEDP).
+Her co-authored CCL work on Six Strategies for Digital Learning Success has been highlighted by the Association for Talent Development (ATD) and the International Executive Development Program (IEDP).
 Holly is a regular speaker at professional conferences and has worked with a wide range of organizations including large multinational firms, public television stations and programs, hospitals, for and non-profits, universities and K-12 schools, and government agencies.

 Select External Publications

 - Case Study

 - Evaluation in the field of Equality, Diversity and Inclusion Research